Bobby Mitchell (golfer): Career

 Mitchell won two PGA Tour events during his career: the 1971 Cleveland Open and the 1972 Tournament of Champions.
 He had more than two dozen top-10 finishes in PGA Tour events including more than a half-dozen 2nd or 3rd-place finishes.
 His best finish in a major was T2 at the 1972 Masters Tournament.

 Since 1991, Mitchell has traveled to Finland in the summer to teach golf to young people in association with Averett University.
 Mitchell joined the Champions Tour in 1995; his best finish in a Champions Tour event is a T-12 at The Transamerica in 1995.

+Personal life

-Mitchell died on March 20, 2018 from a presumed heart attack at Lynchburg General Hospital.
+Mitchell died on March 20, 2018, from a presumed heart attack at Lynchburg General Hospital.